-The Best Shower Skin Care Routine Is Incomplete Without...
+The Best Shower Routine Is Incomplete Without...

-After shampooing and conditioning, move downwards with a great pH-balanced body wash.
-Not only are these products more convenient than bar soap, but they also tendIt’s important to remember, however, that antibacterial and scented soaps tend to contain harsh, unnatural ingredients (like parabens) that can trigger sensitive skin.
+After shampooing and conditioning, move down your body with a great pH-balanced body wash.
+Not only are these products more convenient than bar soap, but they also tend to be more moisturizing.

 Choose a pH-Balanced Body Wash

 Antibacterial and scented soaps, tend to contain harsh, unnatural ingredients (like parabens and phthalates) that can trigger sensitive skin.
 A great natural body wash, however, cleanses and restores skin pH balance without stripping away natural oils that keep it soft and hydrated.

 How Much Body Wash Should I Use?